usr-null/otvet-database-backup/README.md

 Automated encrypted MySQL backups using GitHub Actions.

-`mysql-crypto-backup` provides a simple process for creating off-site MySQL database backups with GitHub Actions.
-Backups are created and processed on the server, encrypted with [`age`](https://github.com/FiloSottile/age), and only then transferred to GitHub.
+`mysql-crypto-backup` creates off-site MySQL backups by running the dump on the database server, processing it locally, encrypting it with [`age`](https://github.com/FiloSottile/age), and only then transferring the encrypted result to GitHub.

-Because encryption happens before any database data leaves the server, encrypted backups can be stored in a public repository without exposing database contents.
+Because encryption happens before any database data leaves the server, backups can be stored as GitHub Release assets, including in public repositories, without exposing database contents.

-The project combines strong end-to-end encryption with GitHub's free infrastructure for public repositories, making it possible to build a low-cost, automated, and privacy-preserving backup workflow without maintaining dedicated backup servers or paid cloud storage.

-Backups are stored as GitHub Release assets and are automatically split into multiple files when necessary.
-This avoids GitHub's per-asset release limit while allowing large backup histories to be retained using GitHub's release storage infrastructure.

-If the processed backup is larger than the available disk space on the GitHub Actions runner, the workflow exits with an error and writes a clear failure message to the logs.
-If the backup is split successfully but would require more release assets than GitHub allows in a single release, the workflow also exits with an error and writes a clear failure message to the logs.
-Backups are not automatically split across multiple GitHub Releases.

-> [!IMPORTANT]
-> If the private `age` key is lost, backups become unrecoverable.
->
-> If the private `age` key is leaked, all backups encrypted with the corresponding public key should be considered compromised.
-Generate a new key pair and rotate `AGE_PUBLIC_KEY` immediately.

 ## Features

 * End-to-end encryption using `age`
-* Automated GitHub Actions backups
+* Automated backups through GitHub Actions
 * Forced-command SSH backup account
 * Database-specific MySQL permissions
 * Configurable Linux backup user